myIR, payments and more

 Employees who start a new job and meet the criteria for automatic enrolment must be enrolled in KiwiSaver, unless you offer an approved alternative superannuation scheme.
 You must provide KiwiSaver information to all new employees and to any existing employees who ask for the information.
+Employees can choose to be enrolled in both your alternative scheme and KiwiSaver.
+You will be required to deduct employee contributions for both schemes.

 If employees ask for advice